Canon PIXMA PRO-200 Printer Review

 Chrome OSFully

-This printer requires manually installing drivers to print on Windows and macOS devices, but not on Chrome OS devices.
+This printer requires manual installation of drivers to print on Windows and macOS devices, but not on Chrome OS devices.
 You can find the drivers using the Online User Manual on Canon's website.
-There's also a number of desktop utilities and guides you can access through the user manual.
+There are also several desktop utilities and guides available through the user manual.